 Breasts that are too large for your body can cause discomfort and physical limitations, such as inhibiting the ability to exercise, work, or even play with your kids.
 Overly heavy, sagging breasts can also cause some women to feel self-conscious.
-If you suffer from these afflictions, you could be a candidate for breast reduction surgery.
+If you suffer from these afflictions, you could be a candidate for this surgery.
 Dr. Flugstad has helped many women achieve a better self-image and live healthier, more active lifestyles through breast reduction surgery.
 If breast reduction is right for you, we will partner with you to develop a surgical plan that meets your lifestyle and goals.
 Many breast reduction surgeries are covered by insurance, and we will help you determine eligibility with your insurance company.

 What Happens During Breast Reduction?

 Prior to surgery your surgeon will measure and mark your breasts.
 Breast reduction surgery is performed under general anesthesia.
 Horizontal and vertical incisions are made so they are partially hidden by the natural contours of the breast.
-Excess skin, glandular tissue and fat are removed.
+Excess skin, glandular tissue and fat are taken out.
 The nipple and areola are moved, without detaching them, to a new and higher position.
 The remaining skin and breast tissue are used to reshape the breast.
-Liposuction may also be used to improve the definition of the breasts, especially the sides.
-Numbness in the nipples and breast skin is common for a few months after surgery, and may be long lasting in some patients.
+Liposuction may also be used to improve the definition of the breasts, especially the sides.* Numbness in the nipples and breast skin is common for a few months after surgery, and may be long-lasting in some patients.*